hazelcast/hazelcast-reference-manual/src/Set.md

 ### Getting a Set and Putting Items

-Use the Hazelcast `getSet` method to get the Set, then use the set `put` method to put items into the Set.
+Use the HazelcastInstance `getSet` method to get the Set, then use the set `put` method to put items into the Set.

 ```java
 import com.hazelcast.core.Hazelcast;